PLAN YOUR TRIP

 The South West literary offer was the second highest after London, with 6% including a literary/music/TV or film location visit during their stay.

 The most popular tourist activity and attraction is sightseeing.
 Even if tourists are only visiting for one day, 16% of people manage to do some form of sightseeing.
-Walking is also another extremely popular tourist activity in the UK.
-The Tate Modern is the number one tourist attraction in London, with 5.9 million visitors in 2018.
+Walking is also another extremely popular tourist activity.
+London tourism statistics show The Tate Modern is the number one tourist attraction in the city, with 5.9 million visitors in 2018.

-Activities specifically focused around ‘city life’ such as dining, socializing and shopping are the most popular things to do for overseas visitors coming into the UK.
+Activities specifically focused around ‘city life’ such as dining, socializing and shopping are the most popular things to do for overseas visitors.
 History and heritage also draw in a lot of tourists, alongside ‘Britain only’ activities such as iconic landmarks and famous attractions.
 Whereas, in the more rural parts of the UK, visiting the countryside, beaches, as well as national parks, are very popular amongst tourists.
 Tourists over the age of 65 are more likely to do unusual activities such as playing golf or researching ancestry.

-English foreign language students generate £1.2 billion in export earnings for the UK each year.
+English foreign language students generate £1.2 billion in export earnings each year.
 This creates 20,000 jobs.

 3.3 million people work in tourism-related businesses, 1.5 million are employed as a redirected result of expenditure.

-There are 241,000 businesses in the UK tourism industry.
+There are 241,000 businesses in the UK travel industry.

 The United Kingdom is the world’s 7th most popular tourist destination, therefore it is not surprising that this sector creates a lot of job opportunities.
 These UK tourism employment statistics demonstrate the importance of tourism for employment.
 Since 2010, tourism has been the fastest-growing sector for UK employment, accounting for 11.9% of all jobs and it is thought that by 2025, the industry is set to be worth over £257 billion.
 Travel and tourism overtook financial services (8.9%) and banking (3.4%) as the fastest growing sector in the UK.

-2.1 million for business and 2.8 million came to the UK to visit family and friends.
+2.1 million for business and 2.8 million came to visit family and friends.
 This is just under 10% of UK GDP.

 92% of business visits were repeat visits in 2015, 85% was to visit family and friends and 63% were holiday visits.